Rackhamn/iot_arch_project1/README.md

 _One with the active RFID tags that we try to read once every N seconds.
 Need to find a working antenna though + think about power consumtion._

 ## Details
-Plans and details to follow
+Plans and details to follow :smiley:

 ## Resources
 [Link Example](http://google.com)